It's 2025. Bob is driving down the freeway – or, at least, he's behind the wheel. The car is driving itself.

 Fresh Security Concerns

-In the near term, 5G’s improved wireless speeds open up exciting possibilities for bandwidth-intensive applications like those mobile video conferences in cars and augmented and virtual reality (AR/VR).
+In the near term, 5 G's improved wireless speeds open up exciting possibilities for bandwidth-intensive applications like mobile video conferences in cars and augmented and virtual reality (AR/VR).

 The Distributed Workforce and Fixed Wireless Applications

 Paul Desmond is a contributing writer.
 He is co-founder and principal of Saratoga B2B group and formerly an editor at IDG’s Network World, Redmond magazine and Redmond Channel Partner magazine.

 © 2022 Nutanix, Inc. All rights reserved.
 For additional legal information, please go here.